REWILD-FIRE/rewild_fire_website/content/authors/Ascoli/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - University of Milan
+  - University of Turin

 # The order within the user group
-order_groups: 3
+order_groups: 1
 ---
-Lorenzo MW Rossi is a soil ecologist that focus his research on the quantification and optimization of ecosystem services, with specialization in carbon cycle, solution design, monitoring and assessment, and modelling.
-He has experience in different types ecosystems, although today his research focuses on forests.
-He has been involved in numerous European projects and H2020 (e.g. SUPERB, RESTCOAST, TULIPS, TERRE) and private consulting as ‘lead scientist’, and has extensive experience in project management.
+Main research lines: (i) forest ecology and disturbances with particular attention to wildfires in Alpine, Temperate and Mediterranean ecosystems; (ii) planning, design, and evaluation of forestry for wildfire risk prevention with particular attention to pyrosylviculture and prescribed burning; (iii) characterization and modeling of forest fuels; (iv) development of tools for predicting fire danger and fire behavior; (v) development of guidelines for post-fire management.